-Phase 1 of the Indian Rocks Road project is on track for estimated groundbreaking on January 9, 2023, with estimated completion in early Fall of 2023.
-Message boards will go up in advance to notify of the project's start date.
-Road closures are expected to begin onJanuary 23.
-Access for local traffic will be maintained, however, there will be signage in place to direct thru traffic to the appropriate detour.
-The detour route will include the use of Mehlenbacher Rd, Clearwater Largo Rd, and Ponce de Leon Blvd, as detailed in the map below:
+Phase 1 of the Indian Rocks Road project is underway and road detour guidance has been posted.
+Access for local traffic will be maintained and signage is in place to direct thru traffic to the appropriate detour.
+The detour route includes the use of Mehlenbacher Rd, Clearwater Largo Rd, and Ponce de Leon Blvd, as detailed in the map below:

-The Carl and Shirley Capital Project is anticipated to include paving and drainage enhancements with estimated groundbreaking in April 2023.
+The Carl and Shirley Capital Project is anticipated to include paving and drainage enhancements.
 The project will include adding sidewalks on both sides of the street as well as street lighting on Carl Avenue and Shirley Avenue.
-The engineer of record is in the process of developing 100% plans.
+Utility relocation has begun with ground breaking anticipated for later this year.
+The engineer of record is on track to provide 100% of plans soon.

 This project will consist of the rehabilitation of the existing water main on Mehlenbacher Road, to improve its overall performance.
 This is likely to include removal and rerouting in specific locations.
-This project is being completed by Pinellas County.
-For more information about this project, please contact Pinellas County.
-Stay tuned for further updates!
+This project is being completed by Pinellas County and future detours will be organized by the County as well.

 The Town of Belleair, Pinellas County, and Largo have been meeting to discuss a shared agreement for a preliminary engineering report regarding Rattlesnake Creek.
 The objective of this project is to investigate and recommend alternatives to improve stormwater management and present flood protection measures while addressing erosion control and sediment management needs of the channel.
 This will include site investigation, data collection, hydrologic and hydraulic modeling, and a presentation of an implementation plan with permitting requirements.
-This project is expected to span one year, starting mid 2023.
+Currently, staff is working to identify additional funding sources.
+This project is expected to span one year, starting late 2023.

-Belleair's Public Works team has been surveying the Town's street lights at different times of the day to determine which ones are working properly, as well as which ones need timer adjustments or repairs.
-Any lights that are reparable are being fixed.
-During this process, the team has discovered that some street light parts are difficult to acquire, and has begun exploring alternatives.
-Roughly 90% of the lights are operational.
-This work is ongoing.
+Belleair's Public Works team continues to survey the Town's street lights at different times of the day to determine which ones are working properly, as well as which ones need timer adjustments or repairs.
+The stretch on Indian Rocks Road from Poinsettia to the round-a-bout has been resolved.
+Some street light parts are difficult to acquire and staff are researching alternatives.